bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 docker build -t docker-fedora-test .
 ```

-`build` is the subcommand that tells to build a docker image. `-t` is tag where `docker-fedora-test` is passed as tag name. `.` is the context.
+`build` is the subcommand that tells to build a docker image. `-t` is a tag where `docker-fedora-test` is passed as a tag name. `.` is the context.

-> **What is context?** Context the part of the host file system that is required to build docker image.
-For example, there maybe some file or data which is required in image building.
-So, we pass the those files using context.
+> **What is context?** Context the part of the host file system that is required to build a docker image.
+For example, there may be some file or data which is required in image building.
+So, we pass those files using context.
 >
 > We can only pass one context.

 A docker image is built through several layers of images.
-Each of the instruction in `Dockerfile` runs in a separate image layer.
-To learn more about docker image layers, refer my blog [docker image layers](/tech/docker/docker-image-layers/).
+Each of the instructions in `Dockerfile` runs in a separate image layer.
+To learn more about docker image layers, refer to my blog [docker image layers](/tech/docker/docker-image-layers/).

 ### Running Docker Image